mestachs/firefighter-devkit/00-troubleshooting.md

 **Try to locate the problem**

-* Use a dichotomic algorithm
+* Use a [dichotomic search](https://en.wikipedia.org/wiki/Dichotomic_search) : narrow the problem in 2 points of the stack, of the code.
-* Use heuristic « gut feeling »
+* Use heuristic « gut feeling », perhaps based on latest incidents knowledge
 * Use brute force in last resort

-**Try to relate to a previous issue or a change in your code/infrastructure**
+**Try to relate to a previous issue or a change in your code or infrastructure**

+* a nightly unattended os update ?
 * a new feature added to the product ?
 * a new firewall rule added ?
 * ...